 As the disease progresses, focal neurologic deficits often develop:

 Cognitive loss may be focal.
 For example, short-term memory may be less affected than in other dementias.
 Patients with partial aphasia may be more aware of their deficits; thus, depression may be more common than in other dementias.

 Diagnosis is similar to that of other dementias (see Diagnosis).
 As in other dementias, cognitive impairment must be severe enough to interfere with daily activities.
 In addition, confirmation of vascular dementia requires a history of stroke or evidence of a vascular cause for dementia detected by neuroimaging.
 If focal neurologic signs or evidence of cerebrovascular disease is present, a thorough evaluation for stroke should be done (see Evaluation).

 CT and MRI may show bilateral multiple infarcts in the dominant hemisphere and limbic structures, multiple lacunar strokes, or periventricular white-matter lesions extending into the deep white matter.
 In Binswanger dementia, imaging shows leukoencephalopathy in the cerebrum semiovale adjacent to the cortex, often with multiple lacunae affecting structures deep in the gray matter (eg, basal ganglia, thalamic nuclei).

-The Hachinski Ischemic Score is sometimes used to help differentiate vascular dementia from Alzheimer disease (see see Modified Hachinski Ischemic Score).
+The Hachinski Ischemic Score is sometimes used to help differentiate vascular dementia from Alzheimer disease (see Table 4: Modified Hachinski Ischemic Score).

 The 5-yr mortality rate is 61%, which is higher than that for most forms of dementia, presumably because other atherosclerotic disorders coexist.